Gucci Mane: 2013–2014

-Controversies
+Feuds

 Young Jeezy

 In May 2005, Gucci Mane released his first single "Icy", which featured rapper Young Jeezy (now simply known as Jeezy), at the time an upcoming artist as well.
 Tensions grew when "Icy" was believed to be put on Young Jeezy's debut album Let's Get It: Thug Motivation 101, although it never was.
 It was put on Gucci Mane's debut album Trap House.
 Young Jeezy claimed he was never paid his royalties for the song.
 On May 9, 2005, Young Jeezy released the controversial song "Stay Strapped," placing a $10,000 bounty on Gucci Mane's chain.
 Gucci Mane responded by stating, "That nigga Young Jeezy, man.
 That nigga fake."

 On May 19, 2005, tensions were soaring between Gucci Mane and Young Jeezy when four men set up Gucci Mane at a stripper's home and attempted to rob him.
 Gucci Mane grabbed his pistol and shot one of the assailants.
 The assailant, Pookie Loc, a CTE affiliate of Young Jeezy, was later found buried behind Columbia Middle School in Decatur, Georgia.
 An official warrant was put out for Gucci Mane's arrest.
 Days later he turned himself in to police after hearing about the warrant.

 During a phone conversation, Gucci Mane stated, "I just want to let everyone know I'm not a murderer.
 I was upset.
 I was scared a little bit, but I had to do what I had to do.
 You gotta be a man about it.
 I'm not a bad person.
 I have remorse for everything that happened."
 Young Jeezy responded to Gucci Mane and the allegations of hiring Pookie Loc to rob Gucci Mane by saying that Gucci Mane was "trying to turn a bad situation into good publicity and sell his record."

 On January 17, 2006, prosecutors dropped the murder charge against Gucci Mane as he maintained he was acting out of self-defense.
 On June 15, 2006, after tensions had cooled, Gucci Mane came at Young Jeezy on the song "745" rapping, "Do I smell pussy?
 Nah, that's Jeezy.
 You ain't a snowman, you more like a snowflake, cupcake, corn flake.
 Nigga, you too fake."